The Son of Bigfoot: Plot

+Adam learns that he possesses abilities similar to Bigfoot, including enhanced senses, running at high speeds while barefoot, healing others, and communicating with animals, some of which are Bigfoot's friends.
+Meanwhile, Eastman hears about the sighting and follows the traces to Bigfoot.
+Eastman's men capture Shelly in a roadblock who went to go after Adam.
+She is brought to Eastman who has figured out that Dr. Harrison is Bigfoot.
+It was mentioned by Bigfoot that he was originally a human who studied hair growth and learned that he had a mutation associated with Neanderthals.
+Harrison went on to leave his family after HairCo. stole his work and ransacked his house.
+Eastman's men roam the forest to search for more evidence.
+The raccoons rummaging near the restaurant see Shelly being taken to a black van and run off to warn Bigfoot.
+Adam is apprehended and used as bait to lure Bigfoot, ending with Bigfoot being captured.

-Eastman and his scientist Dr. Billingsley begin their experiment on Bigfoot who Eastman recognizes as Dr. Harrison.
-The hair sample is tested on Dr. Billingsley's intern which causes the intern to grow extraordinarily long hair all over his body.
-With the help of the animals, Adam sneaks into HairCo. and reaches Bigfoot, but he refuses to cooperate.
+Eastman and his scientist Dr. Billingsley begin their experiment on Bigfoot.
+The hair sample is tested on Billingsley's intern, causing him to grow long hair all over his body.
+With the help of Bigfoot's animal friends, Adam sneaks into HairCo. and reaches Bigfoot, but he refuses to cooperate.
 Eastman arrives and tries to escort Adam out, but Adam activates the fire alarm, causing chaos.
 Adam runs back to Bigfoot and convinces him to leave.
-Before escaping, they release toxic gases inside the control room to destroy the facility.
-Back at her house, Shelly is under watch by Eastman's guards, who find Adam's chopped hair growing and realize he is a Bigfoot too.
-After they call Eastman to inform him, Shelly subdues them and leaves to rescue her family.
+Before escaping, they release toxic gases inside the facility.
+Back at her house, Shelly is under watch by Eastman's guards, who find Adam's chopped hair growing and realize he is also a Bigfoot.
+After they call Eastman to inform him, Shelly subdues one of them, but is restrained and taken by the other.

-Eastman confronts Adam and Bigfoot outside.
+Eastman confronts Adam and Bigfoot outside, holding Shelly captive.
 He states that he only wants Adam now and throws Bigfoot off the facility bridge.
 Adam pulls out a flare gun he found inside HairCo. and shoots toward the building.
 The flare combusts with the toxic gases, leading to the destruction of the HairCo. facility.
 Adam searches for Bigfoot and finds him unconscious.
 Remembering his powers, Adam heals Bigfoot and brings him back to life.
 Eastman is tranquilized by Shelly as Bigfoot states that he is done with hiding.

 Bigfoot returns home and the animals have taken to living with the family.
 A magazine cover shows that Eastman has been arrested for his illegal activities.
-On his way to school, Adam's bullies attempt to haze him again.
-Having gone on his journey, Adam calmly tells them that he has finally had enough and kindly asks to be left alone.
-When they refuse to comply, Adam tells his animal friends who scare them into leaving him alone and cause them to crash after dismantling their bikes.
+On his way to school, Adam's bullies attempt to haze him again, but he tells them that he has finally had enough and asks to be left alone.
+When the bullies refuse to comply, Adam's animal friends scare them into leaving him alone and cause them to crash their bikes.
 Adam dismisses his animal friends as Emma spots the scene and asks about it.
-Adam asks if she would walk with him to school and she agrees while his feet burst out of his shoes again.
-He begins to explain his life to her, walking barefoot (having tossed his shoes away onto a telephone wire).
+Adam begins to explain his life to her, walking barefoot after tossing his broken shoes onto the electric wires.